 While Flamsteed delayed, the need was filled by a surreptitious joint effort between Edmond Halley and Isaac Newton.
 Newton obtained a preliminary copy of the catalogue being prepared at Greenwich by Flamsteed.
 Halley, a close colleague of Newton’s, edited this catalogue without Flamsteed’s approval and published it in 1712 under the title Historiae Coelestis (subtitled Stellarum Fixarum Catalogus Britannicus).
 So enraged was Flamsteed by this blatant piracy that he bought up and destroyed about three-quarters of the 400 copies printed.

 Flamsteed might have hoped that would be the end of it, but the data from the bootleg catalogue lived on in a series of popular charts produced by the London cartographer John Senex (1678–1740).
 The first of these, published in 1718, was a chart of the zodiac drawn in three strips across two sheets, of particular use for following the passage of the Moon and planets in front of the stars.
-These were only the second zodiac charts to be produced, and far superior to Seller’s first efforts of 1679.
+As well as astronomy these had practical application in navigation, since at that time the method of lunar distances, which involved measuring the position of the Moon against the star background, was the favoured method of finding longitude at sea.
+They were only the second zodiac charts to be produced, and far superior to Seller’s first efforts of 1679.